adinath-codes/Aurascript/README.md

 - `demo.aura`: A sub-millisecond boss fight simulation. **This is the BIG one you SHOULD TEST.**

 # Style Guide
-Fuck around and find out or DM me from my profile.
+Fk around and find out or DM me from my profile.